jbrzusto/fleetsie/README.md

+# fleetsie

-# fleetsie - provision and manage a fleet of linux-based iot devices
+Simple tool to provision and manage a fleet of linux-based iot devices.

 ## Parts